 Review by Karl Verhoven

 To begin with, some perspective.
-Frederik L. Schott’s introduction reveals Shigeru Mizuki’s hometown of Sakaiminato has a street named after him.
+Frederik L. Schodt’s introduction reveals Shigeru Mizuki’s hometown of Sakaiminato has a street named after him.
 That’s impressive enough for a comic creator (get a move on, Northampton), but this street is lined with over 100 bronze statues of his characters, and has a museum dedicated to his work.
 This is primarily supernatural stories, but Showa is a manga dissertation of Japan’s recent history.

 Schott’s introduction further reveals the title as that of an era, spanning the ascension of Hirohito to Emperor in 1926, four years after Mizuki’s birth, until 1989 when Hirohito died.
 This first volume reaches the European outbreak of World War II, during a transformative and turbulent period.

 Mizuki counterpoints the national events with memoir and anecdote, employing contrasting art for the two strands.
 Historical events are delivered in a studied realism, often copied directly from photographs, or incorporating them, while assorted cartoon everymen comment on events.
-Most prominent among them is Nezumi Otako, here not the deceitful trickster nationally known in Japan, but Mizuki’s narrating replacement.
+Most prominent among them is Nezumi Otako, here not the deceitful trickster nationally known in Japan from Kitaro, but Mizuki’s narrating replacement.
 Cartooning is also employed for the biographical sections, but this is a restrained style for those used to manga forms, lacking the speed lines and exaggerated emotional depiction.
 Mizuki often places his simple cartoon avatar on backgrounds rendered in intensive detail, providing an odd contrast.

 Showa is an immense achievement.
-To most outside Japan the historical shifts in society prior to World War II won’t be widely known, and either Schott or translator Zack Davisson provides comprehensive annotation.
+To most outside Japan the historical shifts in society prior to World War II won’t be widely known, and either Schodt or translator Zack Davisson provides comprehensive annotation.
 Despite a reprimanding tone, culturally sensitive in Japan, applied to home suppression and overseas expansion, the presentation of early political events is very dry.
 It’s roughly a third of the way through the 500+ pages that Mizuki depicts the social consequences of these policies, and the historical narrative erupts in horrifying fashion.
 The scale of deprivation endured by ordinary citizens is scarcely believable to the 21st century Westerner.

 The rise of right-wing militarism began as Japan reeled from the effects of a 1923 earthquake that killed hundreds of thousands and left greater numbers homeless, and increased during the great depression that ended the decade.
 Simultaneously a law protecting Japan’s cultural identity was ruthlessly employed to crack down on social dissent.
 This eventually led to an official dictat that “happiness lies only in absolute submission to the Emperor’s will.”